 Finding out you’re pregnant is one of the most exciting times in a woman’s life!
-It also comes with a ton of decisions to make.
+It also comes with many decisions to make.
 Choosing a prenatal vitamin is one of them.
-While it may seem like such a basic task, there are so many different options to choose from!
-From chewables to pills to liquid vitamins, the list goes on and on.
-Plus, not only that but many women are confronted with the dilemma as to whether or not they want folic acid or folate in prenatal vitamins.
+While it may seem like a basic task, there are various options to consider.
+From chewable to pills to liquid vitamins, the list goes on and on.
+Many women also have the dilemma of whether they want folic acid or folate in prenatal vitamins.
 Read on to learn which option might suit you best.

 Folic Acid vs. Folate in Prenatal Vitamins